Explore Cartmel Priory

 Cartmel Priory: Delve into the Secrets of a Timeless Sanctuary

-From about 1188 to 1190, William Marshal, who later became to Earl of Pembroke, founded a Priory at Cartmel for the Black Canons of Saint Augustine.
+From about 1188 to 1190, William Marshal, who later became Earl of Pembroke, founded a Priory at Cartmel for the Black Canons of Saint Augustine.

 William was an advisor to King John at the signing of the Magna Carta and was Regent of England after John’s death.

-If you are visiting Cartmel on a Sunday you will soon be aware of the church bells summoning worshippers to the Sunday morning services.
+If you are visiting Cartmel on a Sunday, you will soon be aware of the church bells summoning worshippers to the Sunday morning services.

 Cartmel Priory: Delve into the Secrets of a Timeless Sanctuary